L DK: Manga

 The manga is written by manga artist Ayu Watanabe.
 The chapters have been appearing monthly in Kodansha's shojo manga magazine, Bessatsu Friend, since 2009.
 A drama CD was bundled with the release of volume 8 of the manga.
 The series concluded in the September 2017 issue.
-A two-chapter bonus manga was released in the magazine's October–November 2017 issue.
+A two-chapter bonus manga was released in the magazine's October–November 2017 issue, digitally published as volume 25.
 The manga series was packaged into 24 volumes.

 A sequel manga titled LDK Pink will begin serialization in Bessatsu Friend on February 12, 2022.

-Volume list
+Volumes

+Light Novels

+The series has been adapted into two light novels, written from the perspective of Shusei.
+The novels were written by Ran Satomi.

 Films

 A live-action film adaptation was announced on May 9, 2013 and was released on April 12, 2014.
 The film starred Ayame Goriki as Aoi and Kento Yamazaki as Shusei.
 This is Goriki's first solo lead role in a romance film.
 The film was directed by Yasuhiro Kawamura and written by Yuuko Matsuda.
 Filming took place in July 2013 and at the Cosmo World amusement park in Kanagawa.
 Goriki, who has had short hair for the past three years, wore a wig when she played Aoi.

 A film adaptation sequel was released on March 21, 2019 under the title LDK: Hitotsu no Yane no Shita, "Suki" ga Futatsu (L♥DK ひとつ屋根の下、『スキ』がふたつ。, LDK: Two Loves Under One Roof).
 The film stars Mone Kamishiraishi as Aoi, Yosuke Sugino as Shusei, and Ryusei Yokohama as Shusei's cousin Reo, an original character.